 The best way to approach any diet of merit is to not diet at all.
-The word diet has come to mean a restricting and limiting of food and drink intake.
-But for any diet to work, it’s necessary to commit to changing the way you see and think about food and beverages choices.
+The word diet has come to mean restricting and limiting of food and drink intake.
+But for any diet to work, it’s necessary to commit to changing the way you see and think about food and beverage choices.
 It’s all about focusing on a healthy lifestyle of diet and exercise.

 As we age, our bodies change, sometimes we are so resistant to change, we think we can continue living that 20-year-old lifestyle, but it does tend to catch up with us.
-And the number one thing is to start incorporating into your everyday is more water.
+And the number one thing is to start incorporating into your every day is more water.
 Water is the best thing you can do for your body.
 The more the better and the more often you drink it, the more you’ll crave it.
 Replacing sugary juices, sodas and caffeinated beverages with water will help you gain energy.

 Achieving balance is what it’s all about.
-Don’t deny yourself the things you love, simply limit them.
+Don’t deny yourself of the things you love, simply limit them.
 Here are some of the types of foods associated with a Mediterranean diet.
 Small adjustments over time can produce real results, like weight loss, improved prostate health and function and increased energy levels.
 So be sure to add a workout regime to your healthy new lifestyle.
 Combining diet and exercise is how to really pack a powerful punch to an aging prostate.

 5 Diet Changes and Foods for Prostate Health

 - VEGETABLES – broccoli, kale, spinach, onions, cauliflower, carrots, tomatoes, Brussels sprouts, cucumbers …

 - FRUITS (your new dessert) – apples, bananas, oranges, pears, strawberries, grapes, dates, figs, melons, peaches …

 - FISH AND SEAFOOD – salmon, sardines, trout, tuna, mackerel, shrimp, oysters, clams, crab, mussels, sardines …